 D. Signs.
 Signs may be erected and maintained only when in compliance with the provisions of this article and any and all other ordinances and regulations relating to the erection, alteration or maintenance of signs and similar devices.
 Use permits shall be obtained from the Code Enforcement Officer except where the sign is part of an original site plan review that is subject to approval by the Planning Board.
-In that instance, the permit shall be obtained from the Site plan review.
+In that instance, the permit shall be obtained from the Planning Board as part of the site plan review.